edlau2/Tampermonkey/README.md

 This script adds buttons to the Items page: Re-equip, Un-equip, and Reset.
 Pressing the Un-equip button will un-equip all equipped weapons and armor - Primary, Secondary, Melee, Temporary and Armor.
 The items that were equipped are saved in local storage, so that when the Re-equip button is pressed, the same items will then be equipped.
 If you change your choices of weapons and/or armor, pressing the Reset button, while equipped, will erase what is saved so that the next time Un-equip is pressed, the new choices of weaponry will be saved instead of using the old ones.

 Still to be implemented/Known issues:
-  1. Weapons mods are not saved, so those need to be manually re-added upon re-equipping.
+  1. Weapon mods are not saved, so those need to be manually re-added upon re-equipping.
   2. If you decide to equip alternate weapons, such as a plastic sword after un-equipping, this is not currently honored automatically, and I haven't yet tested what happens upon re-equipping - there is normally a warning displayed telling you that your DBK will replace your plastic sword, for example.
   3. Only weapons are affected - if you want to equip masks or clothing such as a thong when unequipping, this isn't supported nor is it planned to be supported (#2, alternate weapons, will be).
   4. The 'collapse' arrow is not working.